 Laura could also draw on the support of Tessa Payne, who had worked at the FA for years and is now Technical Director at Arsenal.
 She had advised her to pick an age group and focus on it, but Laura soon realised she didn’t get the best out of young players.
 She thought she’d be best suited to 16+ girls.
-And here she is, her first full season, with an 11 and 0 record with a team of 16-18 year old difficult boys.
+And here she is, her first full season, with an 11 and 0 record with a team of 16-18-year-old difficult boys.

 College Academy football is a strange beast.
-Rightly so, Laura sees it as a mix of managing expectations, ego’s and molding young men.
+Rightly so, Laura sees it as a mix of managing expectations, egos and moulding young men.
 Pillars you’d imagine would be universal in this area, but often not necessarily so.
 Managing the expectations of the young players in her charge, it's clear some no doubt have talent, or may even have flirted with elite developmental football previously as younger teenagers.
-However, few slip through the net cast by the myriad of scouts and development centres run, or associated with professional clubs, from across the football landscape.
+However, very few slip through the net cast by the myriad of scouts and development centres run, or associated with professional clubs, from across the football landscape.
 Meaning those that end up in College academies have a struggle getting into, or back into elite football.
 Often their opinions of themselves, don't match the reality of their ability.

 But what of her expectations and personal targets?
 Does she dream to follow in the footsteps of Helena Costa, appointed by Clermont Foot to manage their men’s first team in France's League 2 in 2014, or indeed her replacement; Corinne Diacre, who remains their Manager to this day.
 This season they finished 12th.

-Or what about Chan Yuen Ting, the 28 year female Manager who last year became the first ever female to win a top-flight title in men’s Professional football?
+Or what about Chan Yuen Ting, the 28-year female Manager who last year became the first-ever female to win a top-flight title in men’s Professional football?
 In 2016, she guided Eastern to becoming Hong Kong’s Premier League champions.

 ‘I would actually like to return to women’s football but importantly stay in the UK.
 The lure to go over to the states is not what it once was.
-In fact players are now coming the other way – look at Carly Lloyd who’s recently arrived in the UK from the states, to play in the WSL for Manchester City’
+In fact, players are now coming the other way – look at Carly Lloyd who’s recently arrived in the UK from the states, to play in the WSL for Manchester City’

 The Women’s game in the UK is developing rapidly.
 With a Baroness (Sue Campbell) at the head of the Women’s football body, the game and those in charge of it, appear to be making all the right moves.
 Where the Women’s game in the US has been allowed to develop without the distraction and clutter of a men’s game traditionally, here the game has faced the complete opposite.
 Side-lined and derided until the last few years.

-‘I see myself working in the WSL as a first team coach, however after my first season in the male game, there is definitely something about it’ Laura says confidently.
+‘I see myself working in the WSL as a first-team coach, however, after my first season in the male game, there is definitely something about it’ Laura says confidently.